Naci Kınacıoğlu: Academic career

 In 1976, he became a member of the Council of Europe Sub-Commission on Local Government.
 Between 1982 and 1988, he worked as an assistant rector at Gazi University.
 At Gazi, he also worked as the Director of the Business Department at the School of Economics and Administrative Sciences, Director of the Institute of Social Sciences, President of the Publications Committee, Head of the Circulating Capital Enterprise Presidency and General Co-ordinator of obligatory course studies.

 Between 1988 and 1992, he served as the rector of Erciyas University.
 Later, he returned to Gazi University Faculty of Law to become President of the Department of Private Law Department and Head of Legal Department.
 He retired in 1998.
 Between 1999 and 2002, he was the President of the Owners of Science and Literature Works Careers Association (İLESAM).
 He has authored several works and articles on commercial law and intellectual property rights.

 Minister of Transport

-In accordance to Article 114 of the Constitution of Turkey, the positions of Minister of Justice, Minister of the Interior and Ministry Minister of Transport are delegated to non-partisan Independents three months before a general election to reduce any unfair electoral advantage of the incumbent government.
+In accordance with Article 114 of the Constitution of Turkey, the positions of Minister of Justice, Minister of the Interior and Ministry Minister of Transport are delegated to non-partisan Independents three months before a general election to reduce any unfair electoral advantage of the incumbent government.
 As a result, Kınacıoğlu was appointed as the Minister of Transport, succeeding Oktay Vural on 5 August 2002.
 He served until a new government was formed following the 2002 general election.